 - How Long Do You Want To Be In School?

-If you don’t want to spend many years in health profession school, there are dozens of career options that only require a master’s degree.
-Utilize this searchable database to learn about roles, salaries, potential for growth, and anticipated demand.
+- If you don’t want to spend many years in health profession school, there are dozens of career options that only require a master’s degree.
+Utilize this searchable resource to learn about roles, salaries, potential for growth, and anticipated demand.

 - Do You Wish To Be In A Clinical Setting?

 Explore the career section of relevant professional organizations for practitioners’ profiles, mentoring contacts, blogs, etc. such as:

 Dental blogs, etc.